jiayihoffman/jiayihoffman.github.io/_posts/2025-07-04-Video-Streaming-Server.md

 [Droid Vision on an RC Truck]: {% link _posts/2024-11-18-DroidVision-RC.md %}

-In one of my early posts [Droid Vision on an RC Truck], I showed how to set up a streaming server on a mobile robot using GStreamer and visualize the robot’s surroundings from my mobile device.
+In one of my early posts, [Droid Vision on an RC Truck], I showed how to set up a streaming server on a mobile robot using GStreamer and visualize the robot’s surroundings from my mobile device.
 This works well if I’m using the robot to record videos of pets and flowers at home.
-Both the phone and the robot are on the same network, so the phone can directly access the robot’s IP address.
+Both the phone and the robot are on the same network, allowing the phone to access the robot's IP address directly.

 However, for a security camera use case, I am away, so my mobile device is outside the home network.
 The robot's IP address is not visible from the phone.
-How can I check on my home in real-time while I am away?
+How can I monitor my home in real-time while I am away?
 Exposing the robot's IP address poses a significant security risk and is not an option.

 <img src="/assets/media_server/IMG_3341.jpeg" />

 ## Relay the Video using a Public Server
-The solution is to use a public server to relay the video - The video stream from the robot is sent to a cloud server, which then re-publishes the stream to the mobile device.
+The solution is to use a public server to relay the video: the video stream from the robot is sent to a cloud server, which then re-publishes the stream to the mobile device.
 This way, the robot can stay within the private network with all the safety and security, while its video is accessible from a public media server protected by credentials and a firewall.

-All video data sent to the server are in memory and pass through.
+All video data sent to the server is in memory and passes through.
 Nothing is stored unless recording is requested.

 <a href="/assets/media_server/video_relay.drawio.png" target="_blank">
   <img src="/assets/media_server/video_relay.drawio.png" />
 </a>

 ### MediaMTX RTMP Media Server
-A common relay option is using an RTMP server.
+A standard relay option is using an RTMP server.
 RTMP is a protocol designed for streaming audio, video, and data over the internet, especially with low latency.
 It allows live video and audio from a source (such as a camera) to be sent to a platform (like YouTube Live or Twitch) for viewers to watch in real-time.

 The RTMP server I use is [MediaMTX](https://github.com/bluenviron/mediamtx), which is open source and supports outputting live streams with RTSP, HLS, and WebRTC protocols.
 Therefore, the Droid Vision app can continue using RTSP, and I just need to change the RTSP URL to the public server, which is: `rtsp://PUBLIC_CLOUD_SERVER:8554/live/stream`.